henrivain/TesseractOcrMaui/TesseractOcrMaui.IOS/Properties/README.md

 NOTE: Tesseract depends on other packages that may be licensed under different open source licenses

+## Big Thanks

+To the contributor Ivan Mendoza [@sivanmg](https://github.com/sivanmg).
+His help with iOS support is greatly appreciated.

 ## Support

 If you have any questions about anything related to this project, open issue or send me an email.